Volume 15, Issue 2 (March & April 2024) BCN 2024, 15(2): 261-272 | Back to browse issues page

 Abstract:

-Background: Valproic acid is the most widely used chemical to develop the preclinical model of autism spectrum disorder (ASD).
-However, in addition to autism, it has different teratogenic effects like teeth malformation, tail kink, and abnormal body growth in offspring.
-However, no study has explored VPA-induced maternal behavior, miscarriage, and maternal Cannibalism.
-We aim to determine the cannibalistic effects of VPA in pregnant female Wistar rats and VPA's influence to cause miscarriage frequency.
+Introduction: Valproic acid (VPA) is the most widely used chemical to develop the preclinical model of autism spectrum disorder (ASD).
+However, in addition to inducing autism, it causes different teratogenic effects like teeth malformation, tail kink, and abnormal body growth in offspring.
+So far, no study has explored VPA-induced maternal misbehavior, miscarriage, and maternal cannibalism.
+We aimed to determine the cannibalistic effects of VPA in pregnant female Wistar rats and VPA’s influence on causing miscarriage frequency.

-Methods: Our study used pregnant Wistar rats.
-On GD 12.5, they were treated with VPA at 600 mg/kg i.p., dissolved in saline at 250 mg/ml concentration.
-The observations were mean litter size, mean male/female pups, mean mortality, maternal Cannibalism, mean pups alive, Cannibalism of malformed pups, miscarriage, survival analysis of pups, and odds and risk ratio were calculated for deaths observed in both (control & VPA-treated) the groups.
+Methods: Our study was conducted on pregnant Wistar rats.
+On gestation day (GD) 12.5, they were treated with VPA (600 mg/kg intraperitoneal) dissolved in saline at 250 mg/mL concentration.
+The observations were mean litter size, mean male/female pups, mean mortality, maternal cannibalism, mean number of pups alive, cannibalism of malformed pups, miscarriage, survival analysis of pups, and odds and risk ratio were calculated for deaths observed in both study (control and VPA-treated) groups.
 The study was conducted till the weaning period.

-Results: VPA-exposed pregnant females portrayed significantly decreased litter size (p<0.0001), significantly higher cannibalistic behavior (p=0.0023), and significantly higher cannibalism of malformed pups (p=0.0484) than the control group.
-VPA had caused complete pregnancy loss (miscarriage) in pregnant females (n=5).
-Moreover, the VPA group's mortality percentage (p=0.0019) was significantly higher than the control group.
+Results: VPA-exposed pregnant females portrayed significantly decreased litter size (P<0.0001), significantly higher cannibalistic behavior (P=0.0023), and significantly higher cannibalism of malformed pups (P=0.0484) than the control group.
+VPA had caused complete pregnancy loss (miscarriage) in 5 pregnant females.
+Moreover, the VPA group’s mortality percentage (P=0.0019) was significantly higher than the control group.

 Type of Study: Original | Subject: Behavioral Neuroscience